MoinApp/moinapp-api/README.md

 # Moin API

-The Moin API consists of REST endpoints and a WebSockets server.
+The Moin API consists of REST endpoints and a Socket.IO (v1.0) server.
 Every request is JSON encoded and/or contains JSON data.

 Endpoints which are marked with "**Requires session.**" (surprisingly) require a session.
 You can obtain a session with the sign in and register endpoints (described later in this document).